oscar30gt/Synced/DOCUMENTATION.md

 #### Overview
 This component should be added to a GameObject containing either a `Text` or `TextMeshPro` component.
+> [!WARNING]
-> Note: The package is optimized for TMPro, Unity's cutting-edge text display system, for the best experience.
+> The package is optimized for TMPro, Unity's cutting-edge text display system, for the best experience.
 If you've installed TMPro, using the component with the Text component is not supported.
 This serves as an alternative for users who choose not to use TMPro in their projects but isn't the primary focus of the package.

 #### Features & Usage
 Simply input the desired key into the `Key` field.
 The package will automatically display the corresponding text using the attached `Text` / `TMPro` component.
 These are the features you may consider: